tvanwer1/Homework2/README.md

 + Perform EDA - analyzing and visualizing the data using Python libraries Pandas, Numpy and Matplotlib

 ## :avocado: Motivation & Background :avocado:
 > This project is interesting to me because I am an avocado consumer and food professional who used avocado prices and sales volumes data for first assignment.
-I don't know if others have investigated Twitter data specific to avocado.
-My intent is to use recent Twitter content filtered by keyword avocado by successfully connecting to Twitter API.
-I see potential to assist marketers & sellers to better target their engaged consumers.
+I don't know if others have investigated Twitter data specific to avocados.
+My intent is to gather Twitter content filtered by keyword avocado by successfully connecting to Twitter API.
+I see the potential to assist marketers & sellers to better target their engaged consumers.

 ## Table of contents
 1. Code